MicrosoulV3/Blackjack-3.x/README.md

 ### 1. Install the database table

 Import the included `blackjack.sql` file into your tracker database before using the game.

-No database tables are created or altered automatically by the PHP game.
+The PHP does not create or alter database tables for you.

 ### 2. Add the Blackjack files

-Upload the files while keeping the supplied folder structure.
-`blackjack.php` and `blackjack_split_chart.html` are root files.
+Upload the files and keep the supplied folder structure.
+Put `blackjack.php` and `blackjack_split_chart.html` in your tracker root.

 Playing-cards are expected under: